Azure/batch-shipyard/docs/00-introduction.md

 # Batch Shipyard Introduction
-This page is the starting point for those unfamiliar with either Azure Batch and/or Docker concepts.
+This page is the starting point for those unfamiliar with any of the Azure Batch service, Docker, or Singularity.

 ## Azure Batch
 [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) is a scalable